airbytehq/airbyte/docs/integrations/sources/zendesk-support.md

    - **For Airbyte Open Source**: To authenticate using an API key, select **API Token** from the Authentication dropdown and enter the API token you generated, as well as the email address associated with your Zendesk Support account.
    <!-- /env:oss -->

-6. For **Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
-The data added on and after this date will be replicated.
-7. For **Subdomain**, enter your Zendesk subdomain.
+6. For **Subdomain**, enter your Zendesk subdomain.
 This is the subdomain found in your account URL.
 For example, if your account URL is `https://MY_SUBDOMAIN.zendesk.com/`, then `MY_SUBDOMAIN` is your subdomain.
+7. (Optional) For **Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
+The data added on and after this date will be replicated.
+If this field is left blank, Airbyte will replicate the data for the last two years by default.
 8. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes